Mechanical injury to forest trees is almost inevitable:

-Lightning can cause causes mortality of tops, branches or whole trees, creates wounds for decay entry, and often leads to a slow death.
-The current usually goes along the cambium, but may go along the outer surface for a portion of the distance (discontinuous damage) or may even go inside the wood (shattering of stems).
+Lightning can kill tree tops, branches or whole trees, create wounds for decay entry, and often leads to a slow death of the tree.
+The current usually goes along the cambium, but may go along the outer surface for a portion of the distance (discontinuous damage) or may even go inside the wood (usually shattering the stem).

 Look for long strips of bark blown off the wood.
 There may be some outer sapwood blown off.
 It may even look like the tree, or a portion of it, exploded (it did!).
 Lightning scars often spiral around the stem, presumably following the grain of wood.
 Usually one can see that it goes all the way to soil.
 If you are visiting soon after the event, you may even see that soil was blown off the roots as the charge entered the soil.

 Lightning may also damage and kill trees with no outward, visible lightning wounds .
 Trees may be killed in groups in such a way, possibly due to current in the soil.